 - 1. To determine the thermal conductivity of insulating material (powder) using sphere in sphere method. - 2.
 To evaluate the thermal conductivity of metallic rod using thermal conduction method.
 Also, determine the temperature gradient along the length of rod. - 3.
 To determine the Stefan Boltzmann constant. - 4.
 To determine emissivity of radiating surface. - 5.
 To determine the natural heat transfer coefficient from the surface of the tube in both horizontal and vertical position. - 6.
 To determine the temperature distribution along the given fin for constant base temperature under natural convection conditions.

-- 1. After successfully completing this course, the student will understand the basic laws of heat transfer. - 2.
-Account for the consequence of heat transfer in thermal analyses of engineering systems.
+1. After successfully completing this course, the student will understand the basic laws of heat transfer.